luclongin/photobox-peru/README.md

 # Website v1.0 for Photobox Peru

 ## Disclaimer
 At the time of this writing, it is not used by the client to handle customer orders.
-The end-product will contain custom images selected by the client, the implementation of the MercadoPago payment system, additional pages and content (FAQ, Who we are, implementation of Instagram posts).
+The end-product will contain cross-browser compatibility, responsive design for varying screen sizes, custom images selected by the client, the implementation of the MercadoPago payment system, additional pages and content (FAQ, Who we are, implementation of Instagram posts).

 <div align="center">
   <a href="https://github.com/luclongin/photobox-peru">